VANDOOM'S MONSTER

 formerly the Collector's zoo, beneath Canada;

-formerly Transylvania
+formerly an unidentified village in Transylvania

-First Appearance: Tales To Astonish I#17/1 (March, 1961)
+First Appearance: Tales to Astonish I#17/1 (March, 1961)

-History: (Tales To Astonish I#17/1) - In order to bring in business at his run-down wax museum, Ludwig Vandoom constructed an immense, shaggy monster whose head rose through the roof of the museum.
-It upset local villagers, who tried to stop the monster from being completed, but Vandoom was within his rights to build it on his property.
-However, not long after its completion, a lightning storm raged in the Transylvanian town; the monster was struck by lightning, and came to life, tearing through the museum's frame.
+The grotesque wax figure upset local villagers, who tried to stop the monster from being completed, but Vandoom was within his legal rights to build it on his property.
+However, not long after its completion, a lightning storm raged in the Transylvanian town; the monster wax figure was struck by lightning and came to life, then it burst through the museum's structure.
 It soon lumbered about, frightening the villagers who beheld it.

 The villagers quickly mobilized a mob and chased the monster, although they seemed unable to harm it.
-However, simultaneously, Martians invaded Earth, striking first in Transylvania at that very town.
-Realizing that only the monster could save them from the Martians, Vandoom convinced his creation to help save them, and the monster attacked their forces.
-They unleashed a powerful ultra-gamma ray upon it, but it was seemingly immune to its effects.
-It tore through their armies, forcing them to flee Earth.
-The monster had saved the planet, but had spent all its energy in doing so.
-It fell down, as though it were dead.
-Feeling a wave of sympathy for the creature, the villagers offered to bury the creature on their sacred mountain and help Ludwig Vandoom build a second one for his museum.
-In the end, Vandoom's Monster was rebuilt in his wax museum.
-The monster was the museum's star attraction, having people from around the world visit after hearing the legend of its selfless tale.
+However, Martians simultaneously invaded Earth, striking first in Transylvania at that very town.
+Realizing that only the monster could save them from the Martians, Vandoom convinced his creation to help them, and the monster attacked the alien invaders.
+The Martians unleashed a powerful ultra-gamma ray upon it, but the monster was seemingly immune to its effects.
+The monster tore through the Martian warriors, forcing them to flee Earth.
+The monster had saved the planet, but had spent all its energy in doing so, and it fell down as though it were dead.
+Feeling a wave of sympathy for the creature, the villagers offered to bury the monster on their sacred mountain and help Ludwig Vandoom build a second one for his museum.

 (Marvel Monsters: Monsters on the Prowl#1 (fb) - BTS) - Vandoom's Monster was captured by the Collector and placed in his zoo beneath Canada.